It’s been about a little more than a year that we’ve been taking every wednesday off.

 So…what are our development days currently used for?

-– Updating our website – yep, we are currently working on some new pages.
-If we wouldn’t carve out some time for that, then it probably end up a really boring place!
+– Updating our website.
+We’re constantly working on re-designing some pages, adding content or making small tweaks.
+As our business evolves, so does our website (which is our main platform).
+If we wouldn’t carve out some time for that, then it probably end up a really non-functional place, not to mention really boring!

-– Seriously collecting inspiration by the bucketful and creating mood boards for personal ideas.
+– Seriously collecting inspiration by the bucketful (magazines, blogs…) and creating mood boards for more personal ideas.

-– Planning our travels & cost of living wherever we are going next, which is important for the nomadic lifestyle we’re trying to live.
+– Planning our expenses/cost of living for the upcoming months, which is important for the nomadic lifestyle we’re trying to live.
 This usually involves researching, crunching numbers and filling a couple of excell sheets, so it can go from mindly boring to very exciting, but has to be done!
-By the way, we just picked an exciting place where we’ll spend the winter months, and we’ll reveal it very soon 🙂
+It’s great for planning travels, but of course, it doesn’t all have to be travel-related – we refer to this habit for whichever big lifestyle moves we do (purchases, decisions) even when we are not traveling/working remotely.

 If you took one day a week to progress on your personal projects, the back-office of your biz or your health, what would you do?
 What would you use your Epic Wednesday for?
 Let us know in the comments!